avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 ## Step 2: Install the USB storage device in your SonoPlus

 1. Power-down your SonoPlus
-1. Plug in the USB storage to one of the SonoPlus's four USB ports
+1. Plug in the USB storage device to one of the SonoPlus's four USB ports
 1. Power-on your SonoPlus

 ## Step 3: Add your Instant Library to Sonos